jadu/pulsar/docs/_form-helpers/date.md

 ## US and Reverse Formats

-Add the `data-dateformat': 'US'` or `'data-dateformat': 'reverse'` option to format the date properly.
+Add the `data-format': 'US'` or `'data-format': 'reverse'` option to format the date properly.

 {% code_example form_helpers/date-us %}